Searching ...

 The community is located about four miles northeast of downtown Orlando and ten miles west of the University of Central Florida.
 It’s bordered by the neighborhoods of Winter Park to the north and Audubon Park to the west.

 Lake Baldwin is the community’s beautiful centerpiece, made accessible with a walking trail that surrounds it.
+This is a very walkable neighborhood.
 The name comes from a former Secretary of the Navy.
 Lake Susannah is a second sizable lake with a connecting trail to Lake Baldwin.
 The development’s numerous parks include the expansive Blue Jacket Park, playgrounds, a dog park, and a pier.
 Residents also have access to three swimming pools, two fitness centers, and an open-air pavilion for gatherings.
 In sum, residents enjoy around 200 acres of parks and open spaces.

 Baldwin Park has its own town center with shops, restaurants, and a movie theater.
 The weekly farmers’ market is a popular gathering place for residents.
 The community is also proud of his A-rated schools, with an elementary and middle school inside the Baldwin Park boundaries.

-Around 4,000 individual residences are available, from condos to single-family homes.
-It also has unique live-work spaces with a street-facing two-suite office space attached to a traditional townhome.
+Around 4,000 individual residences, from condos to single-family homes, are available.
+Baldwin Park also has unique live-work spaces, with a street-facing two-suite office space attached to a traditional townhome.
 The median home price in Baldwin Park was $675,000, with 12 homes on the market in October 2022.

 Living in Orlando’s Best Neighborhoods

 Why vacation in Orlando when you can live there?
-With over 300,000 people inside its borders, Orlando’s many neighborhoods have unique charm.
-Find a condo in a bustling urban center or a select a more laid-back suburban feel.
-There’s sure to be a neighborhood that’s perfect for you, and EZ Search can help you find it.
+With over 300,000 people inside its borders, Orlando’s many neighborhoods have a unique charm.
+Find a condo in a bustling urban center or select a more laid-back suburban feel.
+There’s sure to be a perfect neighborhood for you, and EZ Search can help you find it.

 Start Your Home Search